lanedrew/SpRL/1_simulation_study/README.md

 5. 5_two_stage_growth_LA.R:

-    This scripts runs the downstream growth model on a simulated dataset given a posterior linkage sample and a set of input arguments (see above).
+    This script runs the downstream growth model on a simulated dataset given a posterior linkage sample and a set of input arguments (see above).

 6. 6_two_stage_growth_NDM.R: